 Our state has an opportunity to lead the nation in criminal justice reform by dramatically reducing the corrections population and state expenditures while improving public safety.
-Rather than trapping people in a permanent cycle of crime and punishment, we must rehabilitate inmates, probationers, and parolees so that they can return to peaceful lives in their communities.
-Instead of paying correctional officers to “warehouse” and “process” human beings, we must reward them for effectively showing criminals how to reintegrate and become productive members of society.
+Rather than trapping people in our corrections system in a permanent cycle of crime and punishment, we must develop strategies that allow these individuals to return to peaceful lives in their communities.
+Instead of paying correctional officers to “warehouse” and “process” human beings, we must reward them for helping detainees reintegrate and become productive members of society.

-California has made historic strides in reducing its prison population since a Supreme Court decision in 2011, though many former prisoners have been shunted into jails, probation, and parole systems.
+California has made historic strides in reducing its prison population since a Supreme Court decision in 2011, though many formerly incarcerated persons have been shunted into jails, probation, and parole systems.
 Still, 565,000 Californians are incarcerated or under supervision, and at $12 billion a year California spends more on criminal justice than the next three states combined.
-Despite recent efforts at rehabilitating detainees, 69% of people are re-arrested in the two years after they are released from jail or prison, and the reconviction rate for former inmates has actually increased 5% in recent years.
+Despite recent efforts at rehabilitating people under community supervision, 69% of people are re-arrested in the two years after they are released from jail or prison, and the reconviction rate has actually increased 5% in recent years.

-The most impressive achievement in California criminal justice policy in the last decade is a little-known law called Senate Bill 678 (“The California Community Corrections Performance Incentives Act”).
-SB 678 was sponsored by Mark Leno, a San Francisco Democrat, and John Benoit, a former highway patrolman and Republican from Riverside.
+One of the most impressive achievements in California criminal justice policy in the last decade is a little-known law called Senate Bill 678 (“The California Community Corrections Performance Incentives Act”).
+SB 678 was sponsored by Mark Leno, a San Francisco Democrat, and John Benoit, a Riverside Republican.
 Remarkably, the bill passed both houses without a single No vote.

 Here’s how it worked:

-The state would calculate the historical annual “probation failure rate” for a given county, determine the current probation population, and then estimate the number of felons who would have been returned to prison at the historical rate.
-If the county was able to return a lower number of felons than predicted, the county was entitled to 40–45% of the projected savings on that individual (the estimated cost of the time they would have spent in prison and on parole).
-5% of the total savings on averted felons was distributed to counties that were already below 50% of the baseline, statewide return-to-custody rate as a reward for their excellent performance.
+The state would calculate the historical annual “probation failure rate” for a given county, determine the current probation population, and then estimate the number of people who would have been returned to prison at the historical rate.
+If the county was able to return a lower number of people than predicted, the county was entitled to 40–45% of the projected savings on each individual not returned (the estimated cost of the time they would have spent in prison and on parole).
+5% of the total savings on averted people was distributed to counties that were already below 50% of the baseline, statewide return-to-custody rate as a reward for their excellent performance.

 Although the rewards structure for county probation departments recently changed, the essential framework of SB 678 is still in place: counties are incentivized to rehabilitate as many inmates as possible, to obtain the maximum amount of shared savings.
 And the results are staggering.
 Between 2009 and 2017, probation officers successfully averted thousands of supervised felons from incarceration resulting in a total allocation of $703 million to California counties and over a billion dollars in savings to California taxpayers!